AdrianSchneider/jsonfui/README.md

 # JSON FUI

 jsonfui is a command-line JSON viewer.
-It should be used as a stand-alone application, with future plans to use it as a module.

 ## Installation